AmirJlr/chart_app/README.md

 ## Educational Purpose
-This tool was designed by Amir Jelogir, a high school mathematics teacher in Sarayan, to help students better understand data visualization and develop critical thinking skills when interpreting charts and graphs.
+This tool was designed by Amir Jlogir, as a high school mathematics teacher, to help students better understand data visualization and develop critical thinking skills when interpreting charts and graphs.

 ## Language
 The application interface is in Persian (Farsi) with RTL support.